Today we will go through the basics of runtime encrypted strings, why do we need to encrypt our strings and learn how to create our own.

 There you have it, your own little software to create runtime encrypted strings. 😏

 I’s time to put our solution into practice.
 Let’s create another sample for this purpose and add our code:

 - I’ve left some strings in plain text so you can see the difference

 - The decryption functions needs the length (more on this later)

 We compile the above in Release mode and run it.
 The new Sample is working normally:

-If we open the new Sample software in IDA the strings we encrypted are not visible:
+If we open the new Sample software in IDA (or Ghidra) the strings we encrypted are not visible:

 I’ve mentioned that there are some string intentionally left plain in this sample.
 The reason why is, so we can follow them to see the code: